-Aladin – I’m not a fan of the spicy food but this curry was amazing!
-We’ve tried three types of curries and one of them was even vegetarian.
+Aladin – We’ve tried three types of curries and one of them was even vegetarian.
 The others were lamb and chicken curries.
-I liked the most the lamb one.
+I liked most the lamb one.

 While eating the delicious curries, we enjoyed nice conversations with each other.

 Aladin is listed among the top 10 Indian restaurants in London.

-Beigel Bake – Yes, we’ve ate bagels here.
-A soft bagel in the company of salty and tasty beef, gherkin and English mustard.
+Beigel Bake – Yes, we’ve eaten bagels here.
+A soft bagel in the company of salty and tasty beef, gherkin, and English mustard.
 The bagel and the beef were really yummy but the mustard… I don’t like mustard, I actually think I hate it.
-However, I just didn’t ate it and the rest was good.
-The other people of the group liked it.
+However, I just didn’t eat it and the rest was good.
+The other people in the group liked it.

 Good to know: This place is open 24/7 if you’re hungry for bagels at any time.

 Pizza East – Last stop.
 Dessert, please!

-Because of the name of the place we thought that we are going to eat pizza and we all were like ”pizza? after all this food? we can not make it.”.
+Because of the name of the place we thought that we are going to eat pizza and we were all like ”pizza?
+After all this food?
+We can’t make it.”.
 But it was not pizza it was the cherry on the cake aka the dessert.

 Because this was our last stop we were able to spend here more time.
 I left earlier because I wanted to go on the alternative tour of London but it’s nice to stay for a while and get to know the others even more.

-We’ve had a traditional English tea with a salted caramel tart.
+We’ve had a traditional English tea with chocolate and a salted caramel tart.